What you can build in the City of San Diego

 - A car share vehicle is within one block of the property.

-- No replacement parking required if a garage, carport, or covered parking structure is converted or demolished, except within the Beach Impact Area of the Parking Impact Overlay Zone and outside a sustainable development area.
+- No replacement parking required if a garage, carport, covered parking structure is converted or demolished, except within the Beach Impact Area of the Parking Impact Overlay Zone and outside a sustainable development area.

 - Effective Jan 2025 (SB1211): No replacement needed when uncovered parking is demolished or converted for ADUs.